On cusp of Brexit trade deal, EU and UK haggle over fish | Business

 There was no official confirmation of a deal but Johnson was expected to hold a news conference - just seven days before the UK turns its back on the EU's single market and customs union at 2300 GMT on Dec.
 31. "Certainly the momentum and the expectation is that we will get a Christmas Eve Brexit deal and I can tell you that will be an enormous relief," Irish Foreign Minister Simon Coveney told RTE radio.

 News that a deal was imminent, first reported by Reuters on Wednesday, triggered a 1.4% surge in the pound against the dollar.
 Bond yields rose across the world.
 The United Kingdom formally left the EU on Jan.
-31 but has since been in a transition period under which rules on trade, travel and business remained unchanged.
-But from the end of this year, it will be treated by Brussels as a third country.
+31 but has since been in a transition period under which rules on trade, travel and business remained unchanged until the end of this year.

 After months of talks that were at times undermined by both COVID-19 and rhetoric from London and Paris, leaders across the EU's 27 member states have cast an agreement as a way to avoid the nightmare of a "no-deal" exit.
 But Europe's second-largest economy will still be quitting both the EU's single market of 450 million consumers, which late British prime minister Margaret Thatcher helped to create, and its customs union.